 Tenant insurance in Edmonton typically renews automatically each year.
 You’ll receive new policy documents detailing any changes to your premium and confirming your coverage.
 Keep in mind that you do have the option to switch policies before your existing one renews.

 You can contact your assigned broker/advisor or contact the insurance company directly.
-Make sure you have your policy # and details of the claim prepare when you call.
+Make sure you have your policy number and details of the claim prepared when you call.

 Many policies hover around the $20 to $30 range.
-Since there’s no minimum coverage requirement, you can achieve lower rates by purchasing only the coverage you need.
+Since there’s no minimum coverage requirement for tenant insurance in Edmonton, you can achieve lower rates by purchasing only the coverage you need.

 The law does permit landlords to include tenant insurance coverage as a lease requirement.
 Many landlords in Edmonton do so as a tenant’s policy serves to reduce their overall risk.

-You’ll need to provide basic information about yourself and the property you’re renting, including:
+You’ll need to provide basic information about yourself and the property you’re renting in Edmonton, including:

 - The address